 Since its release in 1995, PHP has been one of the most popular server-side languages for building web applications.
 It supports a wide range of web servers, databases, and operating systems.
 PHP developers use popular frameworks like Laravel, Symfony, and Zend to deploy and manage sites that serve high volumes of traffic.
-To help you monitor PHP performance, identify bottlenecks, and optimize your users’ experience, we’re pleased to announce APM & distributed tracing for PHP.
+To help you monitor PHP performance, identify bottlenecks, and optimize your users’ experience, Datadog offers App Analytics for PHP.

 Datadog APM provides you with distributed tracing to visualize the full execution path of requests, and detailed performance metrics for each of your services, endpoints, and database queries.
 All you have to do to send traces to Datadog is install our extension through pre-compiled packages.
 Datadog calculates APM metrics, builds flame graphs, and automatically generates a Service Map to help you identify and troubleshoot performance issues quickly.

 Datadog’s open source PHP tracing library auto-instruments major frameworks like Laravel, Zend, and Symfony, and popular libraries like cURL, Guzzle, and PDO.
 It also includes support for Memcached, MongoDB, and MySQL.
 Support is coming soon for integration with Wordpress, Magento, Drupal, DynamoDB, RabbitMQ, Doctrine ORM, and many more.
 Refer to our documentation for a more extensive list.

 You can also manually instrument your PHP code to collect custom traces if you choose.
 However you’ve created your PHP application, you’ll be able to troubleshoot its performance with minimal setup.